A (single album)

-A is the fifth single album by South Korean band Big Bang, and the second from their Made Series.
+A is the fifth single album by South Korean band BigBang, and the second from their Made Series.
+It was released on, June 1, 2015, by YG Entertainment.
+It consists of two tracks, "Bang Bang Bang" and "We Like 2 Party", both serving as singles from the band's third Korean-language studio album Made.

 Background and release

 The first poster titled "Bang Bang Bang" was released on May 27, YG Entertainment producer Yang Hyun-suk commented that the song was "the most powerful music you have ever heard before."
 The second poster was released for "We Like 2 Party" a day later.

 The music video was shot on Jeju Island on May 19.

 The single could be pre-ordered from May 27 to June 1, consisting of 4 tracks (two new songs and two previous ones) and two instrumental tracks.
 It was released worldwide through iTunes, and other online music portals on June 1.
 There are two different versions of the album, one contains only a CD and a booklet (24p) while the other one contains a CD, a booklet (24p) and a special kit (a random puzzle ticket, 5 photo cards and a limited photo card) with a poster.